chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 But *i* was assumed to be an arbitrary Character index in the set representation of *α*.
 Therefore, generalizing, none of the Characters in a Word can be empty. ∎

+Theorem 1.2.2 and 1.2.3 are the necessary logical pre-conditions for Words to arise from Strings.
+In essence, before Language can be distinguished from its uncountably infinite domain, a way of measure String length must be introduced.
+This definition prevents Empty Strings from entering into the Language, which would otherwise allow the annunciation of null content.

+Language is materially different from its un-structured domain, but this is not guaranteed by Theorem 1.2.1 - Theorem 1.2.3.
+Rather, Theorem 1.2.1 - Theorem 1.2.3 provide the foundation.
+To build on this foundation, an additional Axiom governing Word discovery is introduced in the next section.

 Axioms
 ^^^^^^